sundgenomics/sundgenomics.github.io/indexpooling.md

 ## Library preparation and index pooling

 ### Library QC
 If you have some questions after training or when following your protocol, please contact us.
-There are some interesting troubleshooting information from Illumina here.
+There are some interesting troubleshooting information from Illumina here:
 * [Illumina Library Prep Troubleshooting](https://knowledge.illumina.com/library-preparation/general/library-preparation-general-troubleshooting-list/000001911)